Multi-Layer Die Cut Parts: Production Challenges, Risks and OEM Solutions

 • Double-sided tapes

-• Non-woven materials
+• Non-woven felt materials

 • Rubber sheets